GeneralMine/S2QUAT/README.md

 ### How to update schema on production server?
 Dont recreate the last image!
 Abort the github action and pull locally!
-> Take care of data loss!
-So make a backup in advance: `zip -r db.zip db` Then copy the new schema file into the container: `docker cp schema.prisma s2quat:/app/prisma/schema.prisma` And push the changes `docker exec -it s2quat npx prisma db push`
+Take care of data loss!
+So make a backup in advance

+`sudo zip -r db.zip db`

+Get the new schema

+`git pull`

+Then copy the new schema file into the container:

+`docker cp prisma/schema.prisma s2quat:/app/prisma/schema.prisma`

+And push the changes

+`docker exec -it s2quat npx prisma db push`

 ## Danke
 Danke an den Svelte Magier Julius Weber!